iml-it/appmonitor/docs/40_Server/20_Configuration.md

 key       | description
 ----------|---------------------------
-comment   | additional comments password  | password hash for api user roles     | flat list of roles username  | Users display name
+comment   | additional comments password  | for api users; alternative to "secret": password hash roles     | flat list of roles secret    | for api users; secret for HMAC authentication username  | Users display name

 Remark:

-The password hash will be verified by api requests only.
+- The "secret" and "password" hash will be verified by api requests only.
 It is optional for non protected api directory - then the user and password will be verified by the api itself.
+- For api requests you should prefer using a secret.
+For a client implementation in Bash and PHP see <https://github.com/iml-it/appmonitor-api-client>

-To create a password hash on command line you can use
+- To create a password hash on command line you can use

 ```txt
 php -r 'echo password_hash("your-password-here", PASSWORD_BCRYPT);'